 Endometriosis affects 1 in 10 women, and is characterised by the endometrial-like tissue from the uterus growing outside of the uterus itself, often causing chronic pelvic pain, inflammation and other complications.
-Endometriosis is commonly associated with infertility, though in reality only 30-50% of endo warriors will experience impacts to their fertility (Bulleti et. al, 2010).
+Endometriosis is commonly associated with infertility, though in reality, only 30-50% of endo warriors will experience impacts on their fertility (Bulleti et. al, 2010).

 Given endometriosis is an inflammatory condition, using an anti-inflammatory diet and lifestyle to treat or manage the condition is an area of interest.
 Particularly given that women with endometriosis are at greater risk of obstetric complications such as preterm birth and low birth weight than those without endo (Kyozuka et. al, 2021), the potential of an anti-inflammatory diet to reduce these risks is an area of increasing interest and research.

 So, how does endometriosis impact pregnancy and obstetric outcomes?

 Being a chronic inflammatory condition, endometriosis increases the risk of preterm birth before 34 weeks, and low birth weight of below 1.5 kg in pregnant women – both of which can cause further health complications and neurological defects in children later in life (Kyozuka et. al, 2021).
 A recent large-scale study conducted on Japanese women addressed whether an anti-inflammatory diet could reduce these risks for women with endometriosis (Kyozuka et. al, 2021).